jundalisay/superb/content/en/research/smith/jurisprudence/part-5/chapter-4.md

 - pretends to superiority, or
 - makes an unreasonable demand.

 Post offices are important in getting intelligence because communication is open through all these countries, both in peace and war.
 It makes commerce easy and gives notice of every movement.
-An ambassador’s person must=
+An ambassador’s person must:
 - be sacred, and
 - not subject to any of the courts of justice in the country where he resides.